 Chocolate: I am using vegan chocolate chips.
 You could easily sub with your favourite chocolate bar – simply cut it up into pieces before melting.

-Cocoa Powder: I like to use dutch processed cocoa powder but sub with whatever type you have.
+Cocoa Powder: I like to use Dutch processed cocoa powder but sub with whatever type you have.
 They all work equally well in this recipe.

-Condensed Milk: this is a new-to-me product which I couldn’t wait to use as I have only used coconut condensed milk previously.
+Oat Condensed Milk: this is a new-to-me product which I couldn’t wait to use as I have only used coconut condensed milk previously.
 It is seriously yummy and I love that it works so well in this recipe.
 Sub with your preferred condensed milk if you are not vegan.

 How to Make Vegan Cocoa Truffles

-Add 90 grams of vegan chocolate chips and 125 ml of condensed milk to a bowl and then pop it in the microwave at 30-second intervals to melt all of it together to create caramelly chocolatey gooeyness.
-My top tip for melting chocolate in the microwave is to always stop just before it is completely melted.
+Top Tip: when melting chocolate in the microwave, always stop just before it is completely melted.
 The heat from the bowl will transfer throughout the rest of the chocolate when you stir everything together.
 This also prevents overheating the chocolate and burning it!
 We don’t want that to happen!

 Add the remaining ingredients to the bowl: 25 grams of cocoa powder, a pinch of salt and about a teaspoon of vanilla bean paste.
 Stir everything together until fully combined.